 But this approach has made it challenging for employers to retain their best employees as compared to the past because an increase in monetary incentives alone does not attract employees anymore.
 Employees' desires are important and employers need to walk that extra mile to retain their employees.
 Use these five employee retention techniques amidst the great resignation and reduce future attrition:

 “People first cultures should be embedded in the organization's DNA”

 - Identify the root cause by conducting a pulse survey:

-Leaders can also collect and analyze feedback from employees who left the organization during the pandemic, and are willing to state their pain areas.
+Leaders can also collect and analyze anonymous feedback from employees who left the organization during the pandemic, and are willing to state their pain areas.
 By pinpointing why employees left, leaders can create a solid plan of action around those parameters and draft a fail-proof strategy to retain employees and control attrition.
 Culture Monkey’s science-backed Employee Engagement tool makes it easy for employers to assess the red flags with its pre-build survey templates for engagement, DEI, turnover prediction, and more that could help your organizations sustain such blows.

 - Develop tailored employee retention programs:

-Most importantly, to strengthen your tailored retention plans, reinforce high-level data infrastructure to make these data-driven decisions and track their progress.
+Most importantly, to strengthen your tailored employee retention plans, reinforce high-level data infrastructure to make these data-driven decisions and track their progress.
 Invest in a user-friendly system to continually conduct surveys, discover pain points and take swift actions.
-Deploying a steady tool will facilitate your employees’ journey articulating the increase in employee satisfaction from your retention strategy.
+Deploying a steady tool will facilitate your employees’ journey articulating the increase in satisfaction from your employee retention strategy.

 - Allow flexible work arrangements: